Univalence and completeness of Segal objects: Completeness of simplicial objects

 Hence, the functors $\blank\setminus X\colon\mathbf{S}\rightarrow\mathbb{M}^{op}$ and $X/\blank\colon\mathbb{M}^{op}\rightarrow\mathbf{S}$ are induced by the parametrized right adjoints of the box product $\Box\colon\mathbf{S}\times\mathbb{M}\rightarrow s\mathbb{M}$ defined and explained in \cite[Section 7]{jtqcatvsss}.

 We now define completeness in terms of this weighted limit functor $\blank\setminus X$.
-Therefore, we adapt the notation of \cite{jtqcatvsss} and say that a map $f\colon X\rightarrow Y$ of simplicial sets is, first, a \emph{mid-fibration} if it has the right lifting property against all inner horn inclusions, and second, a \emph{quasi-fibration} if it is a fibration in the Joyal model structure $(\mathbf{S},\mathrm{QCat})$.
+Therefore, we adapt the notation of \cite{jtqcatvsss} and say that a map $f\colon X\rightarrow Y$ of simplicial sets is, first, a \emph{mid-fibration} (or \emph{inner fibration}) if it has the right lifting property against all inner horn inclusions, and second, a \emph{quasi-fibration} (or \emph{categorical fibration}) if it is a fibration in the Joyal model structure $(\mathbf{S},\mathrm{QCat})$.

 The walking isomorphism